R4220/MD_analysis/README.md

 If the default value is used, the maximum number of groups is six.

-iii. **Total energy:** Specify if the total energy of the system is plotted in the energy graph ('_totbool') and the color of the plot ('_totcolor').
+Inside this section you cal also specify if the total energy of the system is plotted in the energy graph ('_totbool') and the color of the plot ('_totcolor').
 In the 'Setup_graph.txt' file, write the values as follows:

 ```python
 Energy_sum = _totbool